Vanessapnts/BS--Project-Vanessa-Report/README.md

 - <b> Installing WordPress</b>

-      As the previous steps I installed and checked all the applications necessary so I was able to then install the CMS.
+As the previous steps I installed and checked all the applications necessary.
-      I inserted the command: <b> wget-c http://wordpress.or/latest.tar.gz </b>
+So I was able to then install the CMS.I inserted the command: <b> wget-c http://wordpress.or/latest.tar.gz </b>

 After this step, I extracted the files from compressed folder to Apache root and then got the permission on the website directory
 I also changed the permissions so anyone was able to read and execute but only the owner was able to write.

 TThe next step was to <b>Create a MySQL database for WordPress </b> I had to create a database and I also had to create a strong and complexed password for secure my database.
 I then restarted the web server and MySQL service so they could get all the changes that I made.

 Once I completed all the previous steps I accessed <b> htpp://localhost/wp-admin/setup-config.php </b>

 ![600px-install-step3](https://cloud.githubusercontent.com/assets/25640511/25563346/93421ca6-2d92-11e7-992a-ab736f9bb0ab.png)

  After I completed the image above I was able to change the website.

   ![wordpressdashboardwidelook](https://cloud.githubusercontent.com/assets/25640511/25563677/e5a97cc2-2d98-11e7-8fc1-2e896cac9b91.png)